kchu25/kchu25.github.io/blog/zf_edit.md

 There are much easier tools to edit DNA sequences, e.g., CRISPR Cas 9.

 Like its name, C2H2-ZF proteins use their "fingers" to interact with the DNA.
-We now have pretty standard technologies to make the "fingers" of C2H2-ZF, i.e., the fingers are now our lego bricks.
-The bottleneck is that we don't have a clear picture of how the composition of the "fingers" of a C2H2-ZF affects its DNA binding sites.
+We now have pretty standard technologies to make the fingers of C2H2-ZF, i.e., the fingers are now our lego bricks.
+The bottleneck is that we don't have a clear picture of how the composition of the fingers of a C2H2-ZF affects its DNA binding sites.

 Exhaustively checking the different compositions of C2H2-ZF and their binding sites is not an option since protein engineering is expensive.